 You can just see the mic in a windsock beneath the subject

 However, if you have an unexpected group of people you might find it useful to direct questions to each person in turn: 'Can I ask this question to Katie first - "How do you think the situation in the playground has developed since....".
-The sound team must be on the ball, it's hopeless if they still have the mic on Jamie when Katie comes out with a gem.
+The sound team must be on the ball, it's a pity if they still have the mic on Jamie when Katie comes out with a gem.

 Where to film

 Find somewhere quiet and comfortable to film.
 It won't help if you hold your interview at the front of the class with everyone else watching.
 If you are filming away from school, think where might be appropriate.
 Your subject's natural habitat might be best, but always be aware of sound and management; a market stall holder would look great in front of their stall; but arrange an early slot, when it is quieter and they won't be losing customers.